How can we help you today?

 Netflix Squid Game x The Oodie collection featuring cozy onesies and sleepwear in themed colors

-The Oodie is a one-product Shopify store that offers oversized wearable blankets designed for maximum comfort.
+The Oodie is a single-product Shopify store that offers oversized wearable blankets designed for maximum comfort.

 Their website keeps things simple by highlighting a single product—the Oodie.
 A clean layout, helpful features, and real customer testimonials allow buyers to easily understand and shop.